We’re Stronger Together

 George has a Master’s Degree in Social Work and takes a personal and professional interest supporting new advocates.
 Many of his former interns and supervisees continue in advocacy across the country and in all levels of government.

 In his free time, George enjoys setting aside the macro problems of poverty and hunger for a moment to focus on problems that can be solved in a weekend, like plumbing leaks or broken furniture.
-He also loves to cook for a crowd.
+He loves to cook for a crowd.
+He thinks neckties are stupid.

 Jared, Senior Advocate, joined Nourish California in 2015.
 He oversees the organization’s state legislative agenda and the annual policy development process related to state legislation.